varya/varya.github.com/_posts/en/issues/2014-01-06-blocks-and-bundles.md

 ---

-title: Blocks are briks, and bundles are buildings
+title: Blocks are bricks, and bundles are buildings

 categories: en issues